etetoolkit/ete/_sources/tutorial/tutorial_trees.rst.txt

   #  ╰─┬╴Q
   #    ╰╴P

-In the next section we will see hot to re-create the same tree again.
+In the next section we will see how to re-create the same tree again.

 Concatenating trees